Cordarrelle Patterson Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Season Stats

-- The Falcons have thrown the football in 62.7% of their plays from scrimmage this year while staying on the ground 37.3% of the time.
-This offensive attack ranks 28th in the NFL in points scored.
+- The Falcons have run 62.7% passing plays and 37.3% rushing plays this season.
+They rank 28th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Dolphins.